Broken Land: Charts

+Weekly charts

 Music 4 Ukraine version

 In 2022, a cover version was released as a charity single titled "Heal This Broken Land".
 This version of "Broken Land" features Mark Shaw of Then Jerico, Nick Heyward, T'Pau's Carol Decker, the Christians, Nathan Moore of Brother Beyond and Doctor and the Medics.
-On 30 October 2022, the single, credited to Music 4 Ukraine, had reached number 17 on The Heritage Chart, as seen on Talking Pictures TV.
+On 30 October 2022, the single, credited to Music 4 Ukraine, had reached number 1 on The Heritage Chart, as seen on Talking Pictures TV.